hmc-cs111-spring2023/cs111-hw3-georgia-reb/interview.md

 complicated program to use.
 https://crystalmaker.com/

-The program currently used by the person who I interviewed is:

 What is unique about this project, is that it is very focused, and should then be a much simpler and more intuitve program for chemists to use.